 The import will include logins, Secure Notes, and payment methods.
 Information that we weren't able to import to a specific field will appear in the Note section of logins or the content of the Secure Note.
 LastPass folders become Dashlane collections.

-Organize your Dashlane vault with collections
+Organize your Dashlane vault with Collections

 Import LastPass data from a downloaded CSV